Weeping Douglas Fir

 A stately and imposing evergreen accent tree with drooping branches on a narrowly upright spire-like form and bluish-green needles, ideal for articulation in the home landscape; prefers moist soil and humid growing conditions

-Weeping Douglas Fir has attractive bluish-green foliage.
+Weeping Douglas Fir is primarily valued in the landscape for its distinctively pyramidal habit of growth.
+It has attractive bluish-green evergreen foliage.
 The needles are highly ornamental and remain bluish-green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.

 Weeping Douglas Fir is an open evergreen tree with a strong central leader and a distinctive and refined pyramidal form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.